yft22/sec-gate-oidc/docs/4-sgate-svc-api.md

 ## session-event

 Subscribe to sgate notification event.
 A new event is generated each time a privilege is refused or a session reset.
-It is the responsibility of client UI to process those event, and generate adequate authentication request to provide requested privileges.
+It is the responsibility of client UI to process these events, and generate an adequate authentication request to provide requested privileges.

 Question:
 ```json